WillUnger/solar-quiz/README.md

 <img src="assets/images/performance-test.png" alt="Screenshot of Performance Test">

+# Technologies Used

+* HTML
+* CSS
+* Javascript

+* Also used github and gitpod - for use in pushing and storing the project.

 # Unfixed Bugs

 * Some of the responsivenss is lacking particularly in the Options buttons.